Can Your Golf Swing Produce A 300 Yard Drive?

 Do you truly know the yardages of your best, average and worst tee shots?
 Or do you only know the yardages of your ‘supposed’ best shots?

-The Monkey hits one or two ‘supposed’ 300 yard drives and believes they should always hit drives over 280 yards
+The Frustrated Golfer hits one or two ‘supposed’ 300 yard drives and believes they should always hit drives over 280 yards

 The Player doesn’t care about 300 yard drives as much as they care about knowing the distances of their best, average and worst drives